kayveepr/Halium-9-LeMax2/README.md

 "apparmor" as default security.

-Jun 2020 -  X2 boots up with the uploaded boot img file with AEX, AOSiP, LineageOS, Baikal or CBG MIUI11-Global for X2 all P vendors.Please be aware that bugs are aplenty.
-Common issues are Camera, FP and magnetometer.
-See Sep 2020 update below.

 Issues:

 In all cases GPS works.
 Whereever both SIMs are detected data works from LTE SIM from slot 1.
 For calls use a SIm with 2G/3G fallback as VoLTE does not work.